The M\"{o}bius Function of a Restricted Composition Poset: Rationality

 The last $a$ in the run $a^k$ is given by the $a$ at the end of $z(a^k)$.
 This is clearly under the right-most possible $a$ if we just focus on $z(a^k)$.
 The preceding $k-1$ $a$'s are each followed by $B=\epsilon+b+bb+bbb$, so that each word produced by $z(a^k)$ contains $a^k$ exactly once.
 Notice that any word produced by $z(a^k)$ begins with a supported $a$ and ends with a supported $a$.

 We now turn our focus to $z(b^\ell)$.
 We'll discuss $z(bb)$ as the others are similar.
 The first term in $z(bb)$ produces words where the two supported $b$'s are separate, achieved by the $a^+$.
-Now, at the beginning of each term in $z(bb)$ we can have a run of $b$'s.
+At the beginning of each term in $z(bb)$ we can have a run of $b$'s.
 The last $b$ (first term) and the last two $b$'s (second term) are the supported $b$'s.
 Finally at the end of each term we have $a^*$ because we can follow our last supported $b$ by as many $a$'s as we like and still maintain a right-most embedding.

 The series $z(a^k)$ and $z(b^\ell)$ interact in the following way.
 The last $a$ in $z(a^k)$ is always supported, so if a run of $b$'s follows a run of $a$'s in $u$ then a right-most embedding is still maintained.
-The last supported $b$ in $z(b^\ell)$ is followed by $a^*$, so if a run of $a$'s follows a run of $b$'s in $u$ then we still maintain a right most embedding.
-It's worth mentioning that we haven't violated the fact that we may only have runs of $b$'s of length at most three.
+The last supported $b$ in $z(b^\ell)$ is followed by $a^*$, so if a run of $a$'s follows a run of $b$'s in $u$ then we maintain a right most embedding.
+It is worth mentioning that we have not violated the fact that a run of $b$'s may be of length at most three.